noppanut15/depthviz/README.md

 |   `zero-based`    | Aesthetic Video Overlays | Adjusts depth to **start and end at 0m** for a smoother display.
 Assumes a **1m/s descent/ascent rate** for the missing surface portion. *(right figure)* |

 > [!TIP]
-> - Use `raw`  mode if accuracy matters (e.g., depth training, freedive analysis).
+> - Use `raw`  mode if accuracy matters (e.g., dive analysis).
-> - Use `zero-based` if your dive log starts/ends underwater but you want a clean 0m start/end.
+> - Use `zero-based` if your dive log starts/ends underwater but you want a clean 0m start/end. (e.g., social media videos)

 <div align="right">